-Child Sexual exploitation is a form of child sexual abuse.
-It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a)in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
+Child Sexual Exploitation and Child Criminal Exploitation are forms of abuse and both occur where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual or criminal activity, whilst age maybe the most obvious this power imbalance can also be due to a range of other factors, including gender, sexual identity, cognitive ability, physical strength, status and access to economic or other resources (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
+The abuse can be perpetrated by individuals or groups, males of females, and children or adults.
+The abuse can be a one off occurrence or series of incidents over time and range from opportunistic to complex organised abuse.
+It can involve force or enticement 'based methods of compliance and may or may not be accompanied by violence or threats of violence.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.
-Dfe Child Sexual Exploitation (February 2017).
+DfE Child Sexual Exploitation (February 2017).

-Child Sexual Exploitation is a type of sexual abuse in which children are sexually exploited for money, power or status.
+Child Sexual Exploitation (CSE) is a type of sexual abuse in which children are sexually exploited for money, power or status.
 It can involve violent, humiliating and degrading sexual assaults.
 In some cases, young people are persuaded or forced into exchanging sexual activity for money, drugs, gifts, affection or status.
 Consent cannot be given, even where a child may believe they are voluntarily engaging in sexual activity with the person who is exploiting them.
 Children or young people may be tricked into believing they are in a loving consensual relationship.
-Child sexual exploitation does not always involve physical contact and can happen wholly online or technology maybe used to facilitate offline abuse.
+Child sexual exploitation does not always involve physical contact and can happen wholly online or technology may be used to facilitate offline abuse.
 A significant number of children who are victims of sexual exploitation go missing from home, care and education at some point.
 Warning signs can easily be mistaken for 'normal' teenage behaviour.
 Some of the following signs may be indicators of sexual exploitation:

-- Children who appear with unexplained gifts or new possessions; - Children who associate with other young people involved in exploitation; - Children who have older boyfriends or girlfriends; - Children who suffer from sexually transmitted infections or become pregnant; - Children who suffer from changes in emotional well-being; - Children who misuse drugs and alcohol; - Children who go missing for periods of time or regularly come home late; - Children who regularly miss school or education or do not take part in education; - Be involved in abusive relationships, intimidated and fearful of certain people or situations; - Forced marriage - County lines - Hang out with groups of older people, or antisocial groups; - Get involved in gangs, gang fights, gang membership, honour based violence - Spend time at places of concern, such as hotels or known brothels - Not know where they are, because they have been moved around the country - (Further advice is available at www.nspcc.org.uk and the government document 'What to do if you suspect a child is being sexually exploited')
+- Children who appear with unexplained gifts or new possessions; - Children who associate with other young people involved in exploitation; - Children who have older boyfriends or girlfriends; - Children who suffer from sexually transmitted infections or become pregnant; - Children who suffer from changes in emotional well-being; - Children who misuse drugs and alcohol; - Children who go missing for periods of time or regularly come home late; - Children who take part in consensual and non-consensual sharing of nude and semi-nude images and/or videos; - Children who regularly miss school or education or do not take part in education; - Be involved in abusive relationships, intimidated and fearful of certain people or situations; - Forced marriage - County lines

+- Hang out with groups of older people, or antisocial groups; - Get involved in gangs, gang fights, gang membership, honour based violence - Spend time at places of concern, such as hotels or known brothels - Not know where they are, because they have been moved around the country

+(Further advice is available at www.nspcc.org.uk and the government document 'What to do if you suspect a child is being sexually exploited')